 In the central zone, the focus is on connecting and consolidating the remaining habitats through large scale and high-quality restoration, while also increasing the scale and effectiveness of conservation management across different tenures.

-This zone extends from the Walpole Wilderness Area across to the Stirling Range and Fitzgerald River national parks and the Ravensthorpe area, which are global icons for the conservation of Mediterranean ecosystems, and includes mallee and kwongkan systems richer in plant species than many of the world’s rainforests.
-Most of the botanical hotspots, within the larger global biodiversity hotspot of south-western Australia, have been mapped as within this zone.
+This zone extends from the Walpole Wilderness Area across the Stirling Range and Fitzgerald River national parks to the Ravensthorpe area.
+The national parks are global icons for the conservation of Mediterranean ecosystems, and include mallee and kwongkan systems richer in plant species than many of the world’s rainforests.
+Recent survey work is shows that what habitats are left in the surrounding areas are just as rich.
+In fact, most of the botanical hotspots, within the larger global biodiversity hotspot of south-western Australia, are within this zone.
 Additionally, many wildlife species, once widespread in the central and southern wheatbelt further north, are now confined to the larger vegetated habitats of this zone.

-While some large conservation reserves remain, notably the Stirling Range, Fitzgerald River National Parks and Lake Magenta Nature Reserve (115,900ha, 330,000ha, 108,000 ha respectively), and there are still some significant habitat areas on private land, the scale of habitat loss and fragmentation is such that many species have been lost already, and the overall ecological system may be too fragmented to survive current stresses and the impact of climate change.
-Key stresses identified in conservation planning include changed fire regimes, the impact of feral animals and weeds, and sedimentation of river systems.
+Key stresses identified in our conservation planning work include changed fire regimes, the impact of feral animals and weeds, and sedimentation of river systems.
+While some large conservation reserves remain, notably the Stirling Range, Fitzgerald River National Parks and Lake Magenta Nature Reserve (115,900ha, 330,000ha, 108,000 ha respectively), and there are still some significant habitat areas on private land, the scale of habitat loss and fragmentation is such that many species have been lost already, disrupting the larger ecosystem processes.
+Additionally, the overall ecological system may be too fragmented to survive current stresses and the impact of climate change.

 - All major habitats structurally reconnected through strategically placed restoration that effectively makes them one large habitat area with species and genetic material freely moving across the zone.